colla00/Python-60-Days-of-Coding/README.md

 49. Create a program that implements the bubble sort algorithm.
 50. Create a program that finds the intersection and union of two sets.
 51. Create a program that counts the occurrences of each word in a text file.
+52. Create a program that checks if a string is a palindrome.